-Residents’ Associations Seek Better Consultation with the City of Vancouver
+Residents’ associations/groups seek better consultation with the City of Vancouver

-The Coalition of Vancouver Neighbourhoods (CVN) represents twenty-seven community residents’ associations across the City of Vancouver.
-Our member associations include a broad cross-section of the Vancouver population.
+The Coalition of Vancouver Neighbourhoods (CVN) includes residents’ associations and groups across the City of Vancouver, from a broad cross-section of the population.
 CVN is both non-profit and non-partisan.

-Vancouver, B.C. – Twenty seven community and residents’ associations, covering almost the entire City of Vancouver, have joined together to form the Coalition of Vancouver Neighbourhoods with the specific purpose of demanding a more respectful relationship between the City and the communities.
-The Coalition is working on creating a new development/planning paradigm that will stress community involvement and local influence over land use and zoning decisions.
+Originally launched in 2013, over twenty community and residents’ associations, covering almost the entire City of Vancouver comprise the Coalition of Vancouver Neighbourhoods, which seeks a more respectful relationship between the City and communities.
+The Coalition has been working to create a new development/planning paradigm that will stress community involvement and local influence over land use and zoning decisions.

-We hope that the City will quickly recognize that something is badly broken in the way they engage with communities and return to the concept of community-based planning that was so successful in building Vancouver.
-The Coalition works together to support individual neighbourhoods in their disputes over unacceptable planning decisions and proposals.
+We believe that there is wisdom on communities, and municipal governments ignore it to their peril.
+We hope that City staff and elected officials will recognize that changes are needed in the way they engage with communities and there is a need to return to the concept of community-based planning that was so successful in building Vancouver.

 Arbutus Ridge Community Association